vpayno/exercism-workspace/go/hamming/hamming-doc.md

 func Distance(a, b string) (int, error)
 ```

-Distance returns an int for the Hamming Distance or 0 and an error if there aer issues\.
+Distance returns an int for the Hamming Distance or 0 and an error if there aer issues.

 <details><summary>Example</summary>
 <p>